 As illustrated in the charts below, other than base salary, the vast majority of the target mix of compensation for our CEO and other NEOs for 2021 consisted of at-risk pay elements.
 This mix directly ties executive pay to Company performance, including financial results, strategic initiatives and stock performance.
 In addition, the Committee believes a significant percentage of each executive's target compensation package should consist of equity-based compensation.
 Equity-based compensation is heavily weighted to focus our executive officers on long-term value creation for the benefit of our stakeholders.
-Our annual performance.
+Our annual performance objectives focus on short-term Company goals, while complementing sustainable long-term performance.
 The balance between equity-based compensation and annual cash incentives is designed to ensure our executive officers consider the long-term benefits and risks, as well as the short-term effects, of their strategic decisions, and effects those actions may have on the Company and our stakeholders.

-Fixed At-Risk Annual Base Salary Annual Perform mance Incentive Program Long-Term Incentive Program CEO: Other NEOs: CEO: Other NEOs: CEO: Other NEOs: OBJECTIVES Provides a competitive level of compensation to attract and retain highly qualified executive talent Rewards sustained performance over time and is intended to provide a degree of financial stability to the executive opportunity f Annual incen motivate our isk, variable cash pay or performance over one year tive targets are designed to executives to achieve or al goals within appropriate ers pay opportur performance Long-term re both time-ba restricted sto Focuses exe tention tool that provides sed and performance-based METRICS We review roles and responsibilities, performance, tenure, and historical and expected contributions to the Company's long-term success. pass-through re EBITDA (2) as the performance me executive incent these performan management to while also increat controlling costs operty revenue (1) , excluding venue, and Adjusted e two quantitative easures in our annual tive program.
-We believe nee metrics encourage grow our business profitably, asing cash generation and s.
-Both metrics are reported in sults and guidance to performance me incentive progra widely used in ti estate sector to stockholders) (2) cause material f (common stockt to period, which representative of performance of periods.
-Utilizing per Share metric to reserve the u funding mechar opportunities will warranted and a for existing stoc management to returns on inves sustained period. of the underlying property assets in those g the Consolidated AFFO c encourages management se of Company stock as a hism only for those here it is strategically accretive over the long term kholders.
-ROIC encourages focus on earning adequate ted capital over a
+Fixed At- Risk Annual Base Salary Annual Perfo ormance Incentive Program Long-Term Ince entive Program CEO: Other NEOs: CEO: Other NEOs: CEO: Other NEOs: 7% 13% 11% 80%) 77% OBJECTIVES Provides a competitive level of compensation to attract and retain highly qualified executive talent Rewards sustained performance over time and is intended to provide a degree of financial stability to the executive performance of Annual incention ve targets are designed to motivate our achieve or exceed annual goals within for sustained ope Long-term retention and performance variable, equity-based pay opportunity erating performance on tool that provides both time-based -based restricted stock units es on the creation of long-term METRICS We review roles and responsibilities, performance, tenure, and historical and expected contributions to the Company's long-term success. performance mea program.
+We beli management to g increasing cash of perty revenue (1) , excluding pass-through justed EBITDA (2) as the two quantitative asures in our annual executive incentive leve these performance metrics encourage grow our business profitably, while also generation and controlling costs.
+Both ted in our quarterly results and guidance to ROIC (2) as the two q our long-term incent widely used in the te adjust Nareit FFO (c may otherwise caus (common stockholde would not be repres of property assets in Consolidated AFFO management to rese funding mechanism strategically warrant existing stockholder focus on earning ad a sustained period. consolidated AFFO per Share (2) and uantitative performance measures in ive program.
+Consolidated AFFO is elecommunications real estate sector to common stockholders) (2) for items that e material fluctuations in Nareit FFO ers) growth from period to period, which entative of the underlying performance in those periods.
+Utilizing the per Share metric encourages erve the use of Company stock as a only for those opportunities where it is ed and accretive over the long term for s.
+ROIC encourages management to equate returns on invested capital over

-(1) For a reconciliation of total property revenue, excluding pass-through revenue, see Appendix A.

-(2) Definitions of non-GAAP financial measures and reconciliations to GAAP can be found in Appendix A.
+- (1) For a reconciliation of total property revenue, excluding pass-through revenue, see Appendix A. - (2) Definitions of non-GAAP financial measures and reconciliations to GAAP can be found in Appendix A.